Back to School

 • Bus Transportation

-We are excited to continue our bus transportation that features new regional locations for 2023-2024.
-You may explore our low-cost a.m. and p.m. options listed by region and select the service that best fits your needs.
-Bus fees are between $2,000-3,000 annually (billed via FACTS, price dependent on chosen route) and include your son’s morning and afternoon transportation.
+We are excited to continue our bus transportation that features new regional locations for 2024-2025.
+Please explore our low-cost a.m. and p.m. options and select the service that best fits your needs.

-Bus routes, stops, times, and an interest form may be found on our Transportation page
+Bus routes, stops, times, and an interest form may be found on our Transportation page.

 • Calendar